-East Railay beach has numerous economically-priced bungalows but the beach is unsuitable for swimming as there are plenty of mangroves and strong tidal movement.
-However if you stay here the beaches of West Railay and Ao Phra Nang are just 10 minutes walk away.
+East Railay beach has numerous economically-priced bungalows but the beach is unsuitable for swimming as there are lots of mangroves and strong tidal movement.
+However, if you stay here the beaches of West Railay and Ao Phra Nang are just 10 minutes walk away.

-You can only reach Laem Phra Nang by boat from either Krabi Town or Ao Nang Beach Boats depart from several points along the Krabi riverfront and depart when the boat is full.
+You can only reach Laem Phra Nang by boat from either Krabi Town or Ao Nang Beach.
+Boats depart from several points along the Krabi riverfront and only set off when the boat is full.

 If you enjoy kayaking there are some fantastic locations thanks to the limestone out-crops and mangroves.
 There are several operators hiring out kayaks by the hour, half-day or full-day at both East and West Railay.

 Further north from Ao Nang you'll find the often deserted beach of Hat Nopparat Thara.
 This 2 km long beach is part of the Mu Koh Phi Phi Marine Park that includes Phi Phi Islands and there are vast numbers of hermit crabs and starfish here.
 It's not possible to swim at low tide but you can wade out to snorkel the tiny islands dotted off the shore.

 If you want to get away from the more crowded Krabi beaches this is an excellent spot and it offers fabulous views of the karst islands.
 At low tide you can even walk out and explore the ones closest to shore.